Automated Profile Inference with Language Model Agents: Introduction

-$\bullet$ We propose \mymethod, an LLM-based profiling framework which enables autonomously scraping, analyzing, and building user profiles from online activities using specialized LLM agents.
+\begin{itemize} \item We introduce automated profile inference, a new privacy threat to online pseudonymity. \item We propose \mymethod, an LLM-based framework that autonomously collects, analyzes, and constructs user profiles from online activities using specialized LLM agents. \item We conduct a comprehensive evaluation of \mymethod across six popular LLMs on two real-world pseudonymous platforms and one synthetic dataset.
+Experimental results demonstrate that \mymethod achieves high profiling accuracy at low cost.
+We also explore potential mitigations for this threat from different perspectives. \end{itemize}

-$\bullet$ We evaluate the effectiveness of \mymethod on two pseudonymous platforms (\ie Reddit and Twitter) and showcase that the inferred profiles could cause severe privacy breaches such as the de-anonymization of real Reddit users.

-$\bullet$ We conduct a comprehensive evaluation of \mymethod using five popular LLMs.
-Experimental results show that \mymethod can achieve high accuracy and low cost and outperform the state-of-the-art LLM-based method.

-\mypara{Responsible Disclosure} Prior to publishing this work, we disclosed our results to major LLM providers.
-We have also notified Reddit/X about the potential de-anonymization risks of users who use their platform.
-We have discussed our work with the Institutional Review Board (IRB) and received approval.
-We refer to Section~\ref{sec:discussion_ethic} for a further discussion of ethical considerations.
+\mypara{Responsible Disclosure} We have disclosed our findings to major LLM providers and notified Reddit/Twitter about the potential de-anonymization risks of their users.
+We have obtained approval from the Institutional Review Board (IRB) for our research.
+A more detailed discussion is provided in the Ethical Considerations section.